Zodiac says resolving jet cabin delays, launches A320 layout

-PARIS France's Zodiac (ZODC.PA) said it was resolving recent delays in the supply of aircraft galleys and seating, and launched a new cabin configuration for the Airbus (AIR.PA) A320 that allows extra galley space for airlines using high-density layouts.
+PARIS, Sept 17 France's Zodiac said it was resolving recent delays in the supply of aircraft galleys and seating, and launched a new cabin configuration for the Airbus A320 that allows extra galley space for airlines using high-density layouts.

 The company has put in place industrial measures to resolve delayed deliveries of galleys and seats, but operating income for 2013/14 will be affected by the cost, it said.